 Hiring is a costly activity reflecting firms' investment in their workers.
-Micro-data shows that hiring costs involve production disruption.
-Thus, cyclical fluctuations in the value of output, induced by price rigidities, have consequences for the optimal allocation of hiring activities.

-This mechanism generates strong propagation and amplification of all key macroeconomic variables in response to technology shocks and mutes traditional transmission of monetary policy shocks.
-A LP analysis of U.S. data, shows that the empirical results are consistent with the model's IRFs.
+Microdata show that hiring costs involve production disruption.
+Thus, cyclical fluctuations in the value of output, induced by price frictions, have consequences for the optimal allocation of hiring activities.
+We outline a mechanism based on cyclical markup fluctuations, placing emphasis on hiring frictions interacting with price frictions.
+This mechanism generates strong propagation and amplification of all key macroeconomic variables in response to technology shocks and mutes the traditional transmission of monetary policy shocks.
+A local projection analysis of aggregate U.S. data shows that the empirical results, including the cyclicality of markups, are consistent with the model's impulse response functions.